course-details-portlet

 On completion of the course, the student...

-• knows theories that help understand the decision making stage of policy processes within the health and social sector organisations
+• Is aware of theories that help understand the decision making stage of policy processes within the health and social sector organisations

-• knows different understandings of what constitutes evidence in relation to decision making
+• Is familiar with different understandings of what constitutes evidence in relation to decision making

-• knows the roles that different types of evidence and different stakeholders can play in decision making, and other factors that impact on decision making
+• Understands the roles that different types of evidence and different stakeholders can play in decision making, and other factors that impact on decision making

-• knows of approaches for packaging evidence to inform decision making in the health and social sectors, including tools for assessing how much confidence to place in findings from systematic reviews
+• Is familiar with approaches for packaging evidence to inform decision making in the health and social sectors, including tools for assessing how much confidence to place in findings from systematic reviews

-• knows of factors affecting managers’ use of evidence decision making in organisations
+• Understands factors affecting managers’ use of evidence decision making in organisations

-• knows key critiques of evidence-informed decision making and challenges to implementing it in health and social care organisations
+• Is aware of key critiques of evidence-informed decision making and challenges to implementing it in health and social care organisations

 Skills

-• can identify approaches that can support the use of research evidence to inform decision making in your organisation
+• Can identify approaches that can support the use of research evidence to inform decision making in their organisation

-• can reflect on your role as a health manager in decision making processes for health and social care
+• Can reflect on their role as a health manager in decision making processes for health and social care

 General competence